 4. Bring people into your community.

 Now we’re getting into the fun stuff.
 It’s time to market and promote your community.
 You’ve done the research.
 You’ve found the purpose for your community.
 You’ve found a home for your community.
 Now all you need is the people.
 Time to build a community online.

 Word of mouth is a powerful thing, especially if your community is based around something people care about.
 So just go for it.
 People can’t join your community if they don’t know about it.
 Word of mouth is hard to force.
-It will happen organically if your target audience like the type of content and value they get from their community.
+It will happen organically if your target audience likes the type of content and value they get from their community.
 It all comes down to building a learning community that gives you an authority in your niche and increases your social presence across all social networks.

 You can also be your own PR.
 Do you know anyone who works for a newspaper or magazine?
 They may well be able to help you.
 Even if you don’t know anyone at your local newspapers (or even national, why on earth not?), get in touch with them anyway.
-There are some great online guides on how to be your own PR.
-Like this one.
+There are some great online guides on how to be your own PR like this one.

 You could even start blogging.
 Writing blog posts is a great way to spread your reach.
 In order to do it, have a look at your target audience and see what kind of valuable content they’d appreciate.
 Once you’ve produced the blog posts, promote it either on social networks or within your own online community.
 Doing so will show potential community members the level of value they could receive by joining your community.